Siddhant-Tondare/Sid_Portfolio/README.md

 # Siddhant's Data Science Portfolio
 ------------------------------------

+## Data Scientist by day, Data Storyteller by night.
+Come explore my data science projects portfolio and uncover the stories hiding in the data!

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+This is Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Jupyter notebooks

 ![](https://komarev.com/ghpvc/?username=Siddhant-Tondare&label=PROFILE+VIEWS)